 On this page, I am collecting and sharing resources, digital and in print, on the classical Chinese language, from very basic to a bit more advanced.
-Please note that this website is created not for the sinology graduate student or academic researcher but primarily for Chinese medicine students and practitioners who want to learn some classical Chinese to improve their understanding of the medical classics by looking at the Chinese alongside solid English translations.
+Please note that this website is created not for the sinology graduate student or academic researcher but primarily as a starting point for Chinese medicine students and practitioners who want to learn some classical Chinese to improve their understanding of the medical classics by looking at the Chinese alongside solid English translations.
+Also note that I have yet to meet anybody who has acquired the ability to comprehend classical Chinese literature through self-study, even with years of dedicated study.
+I am a firm believer in the need for a teacher to challenge and support you and a community of fellow learners.
+You may want to start this process by becoming a member at Sabine’s sister website, www.imperialtutor.com.
 Below, you find lists of

 Software and applications

-My particular take on this huge (and seemingly overwhelming) subject has grown out of my experience teaching classical Chinese to practitioners and students of Chinese medicine, as a private mentor, in seminars, and in many courses at the School of Classical Chinese Medicine (National College of Natural Medicine, Portland OR) in the "Classical Texts" series.
+My particular take on this huge (and seemingly overwhelming) subject has grown out of my experience teaching classical Chinese to practitioners and students of Chinese medicine, as a private mentor, in seminars, and in many courses at the College of Classical Chinese Medicine (National University of Natural Medicine, Portland OR) in the "Classical Texts" series.
 While it may appear completely foolhardy and preposterous to any serious sinologist, it has been my experience, validated again and again in each course I teach, that Chinese medicine practitioners benefit immensely from even the most rudimentary access to the Chinese classical literature in the original language.
 As a professional translator with a PhD in sinology and decades of education and practice that have given me fluency in classical and modern Chinese language, I am keenly aware of the difficulty of acquiring the skills necessary to fully comprehend all the layers of meaning any line of classical Chinese may or may not have contained.
 Scholars in the Tang dynasty couldn't even agree on what a text from the Han dynasty meant.
 I embrace this challenge for me personally as a lifelong quest and am the first to humbly confess the limitations of my own efforts, such as in my project of translating Sun Simiao's 孫思邈 Bei Ji Qian Jin Yao Fang 備急千金要方, or much more so for a text like the Huang Di Nei Jing 黃帝內經 ("Yellow Emperor's Inner Classic"), which I try to avoid making conclusive statements about.
 In my experience and opinion, it is impossible to fully express the different layers of meaning inherent in any classical Chinese text in a translation into a modern language.
 I justify my activity of publishing bilingual English translations because it is a small step in the direction of accessing the original source.
+And as my book Humming with Elephants demonstrates, to fully explore the depth of such an ancient text, reading a translation can never be enough for anybody without decades of education in classical Chinese language and culture.
 Yes, it is impossible to learn enough classical Chinese in a couple of years of part-time (or even full-time) study to completely decipher the ancient literature.
 BUT... the experience of studying the very basics of classical Chinese can allow the motivated student to then look at the original sources under the guidance of a more experienced teacher, whether in a class or even just by sitting down with one or preferably several high-quality bilingual publications with textual notes and commentary.
 And this practice, embraced as a process of life-long learning, WILL make all the difference in the world in understanding the content of this literature, whether you are looking at Confucius' sayings, obscure self-cultivation literature, or seemingly straight-forward formula texts like the Shang Han Lun 傷寒論 ("Treatise on Cold Damage").
 It is a great challenge, slightly insane and not for the faint-of-heart, but the joy and inspiration you may find in it might make it all worth it.
-Watch out for some blog posts on this topic in the coming months, as I am currently deeply involved in the preparation of a whole new curriculum for the 9-course 3-year Classical Texts series that will be part of our long-anticipated clinical doctorate program (DAOM) at the National College of Natural Medicine.
+If you would like more information and resources, or personal guidance, I invite to explore my mentoring offerings at ImperialTutor.com and become a subscribing member (see here for benefits of a membership).
 In the list below, the titles of the resources are active links that will take you to the relevant page or site.

 Published May 27, 2014 by Holger Schneider and Jeffrey Tharsen, this article is NOT a database but a wonderful introduction to the topic of lexicography and its particular significance in the Chinese context, as well as a comprehensive list and discussion of the most relevant digital dictionaries.
 It certainly contains all the digital dictionaries I ever use at this moment in time.
 Below, I offer my favorites, research tools that I use on a fairly regular basis or recommend to students because previous students have found them helpful.